 - Knowing that “serving” sometimes means on the home front, the Navy agreed to release Stanley with all honors around the same time the war was ending.
 A new business dynamic was formed, and the proud father saw his son, the craftsman and soldier, grow into an expert in field procurement and construction management.

-Stanley continued to service Fred’s clients and continued upscale home building through the 1950’s in Louisville.
-Because of their reputation for quality home building the Lichtefeld’s were asked by reputable architects to bid on new church construction.
-This was the beginning of the companies commercial, office, and industrial era.
-Some of Stanley’s most notable accomplishments were St. Francis in the Fields Rectory and Church expansion, and the Broadway Baptist Church.
+- Stanley continued to service Fred’s clients and continued upscale home building through the 1950’s in Louisville.
+Because of their reputation, an architectural firm approached Lichtefeld Inc. to bid on a new church construction project — this was the beginning of the company’s commercial, office, and industrial era.

-The companies third generation began after Stanley’s oldest son Paul A. Lichtefeld decided to come into the family business.
+- The third generation of Lichtefeld Inc. began after Stanley’s oldest son Paul A. Lichtefeld was pressed to help the family business continue to prosper.
 Paul A., born in March of 1942, graduated from Trinity High School in 1960.
-He enrolled in the University of Louisville’s Speed School and left school in 1962 due to his father having a bout with cancer.
-Paul A. sacrificed his college education to carry on the family business just as his father did for his grandfather during WWII.
+While enrolled at the University of Louisville’s Speed School, Paul chose to leave college in 1962: Stanley was facing a cancer diagnosis.

-Now in their fourth generation, Paul A Lichtefeld has been joined by his three sons, Paul Jr., Stanley, and Mark in the family business.
-Construction of office, commercial and industrial buildings has been a way of life for the Lichtefeld family for over 100 years now.
-Family members have kept this tradition of excellence and integrity constant throughout the years.
+- Now in their fourth generation, Paul A. Lichtefeld has been joined by his three sons, Paul Jr., Stanley, and Mark.
+Construction has been a way of life for the Lichtefeld family for over 100 years, and office, commercial and industrial buildings are their specialty.
 Their fundamental belief is to give each project, regardless of size and cost, the same quality construction processes while working within the clients’ budget.
 Their dedication to clients never ends as they stand behind their workmanship years after a project is complete.